The secret spots of Barcelona

 Parc Laberint d’Horta

 In the district of Horta, there is a park, which contains at its heart a real labyrinth!
 You can walk in the shade of trees, passing by small streams and small waterfalls.
-In addition, there are very beautiful buildings, a pool with colored carp.
+In addition, there are very beautiful buildings, a pool of coloured carp.

 This park is incredibly scenic and very nice.
 The perfect place when it’s really hot; The sunlight is particularly beautiful at the end of the day.
 The price to visit the park runs around 2.50 EUR per person since it is taken care of by the city of Barcelona.